Resources:

 We held 2 live Webinars on the Forestry Criteria in June and July 2018.
 The recording of this webinar, may be a useful introduction to the criteria requirements.

-What are the Forestry Criteria?
+What are the Forestry, Land Conservation and Restoration Criteria?

 Forestry is an integral industry for many developed and developing countries and forestry-related investments thus form a huge part of the capital assets of these countries.
 The UNFCCC has estimated that, globally, an additional USD 14 billion in financial flows will be required to address climate impacts in agriculture, forestry, and fisheries in 2030[1].
 For forestry more specifically, UNEP estimates that USD 17-33 billion per year is required to achieve a 50% reduction in deforestation by 2030.
 A clear understanding of what sorts of investments are consistent with improving the climate resilience of forestry assets will allow bond investors to quickly determine the environmental credentials of forest-related green bonds.

-Scope of Forestry Criteria
+Scope of Criteria

-Development of Forestry Criteria
+Development of Forestry, Land Conservation and Restoration Criteria

-To create the Forestry Criteria, we convened a Technical Working Groups (TWG) and an Industry Working Group (IWG) with representatives from investors, public entities, environmental and forestry NGOs and international policy bodies from around the world.
+To create the Criteria, we convened a Technical Working Groups (TWG) and an Industry Working Group (IWG) with representatives from investors, public entities, environmental and forestry NGOs and international policy bodies from around the world.

 Forestry Criteria Technical Working Group Members